The Arrival of the Maoris in New Zealand: Exhibition and reception

 When it was first exhibited, at Goldie and Steele's academy in October 1899, and then at the Auckland Society of Arts, the reception of the general public to the work was immediate and positive; one reviewer described it as "exceedingly fine, and the picture is in every respect a powerful and artistic one".
 The art historian Leonard Bell notes that in 1899 the majority of the settlers of New Zealand had either made the journey to the country by an often hazardous voyage by ship themselves, or were immediate descendants of those who did.
 They likely identified with the perilous conditions shown in the work.

-Among Māori viewers, Steele and Goldie's work was less well received as it challenged the traditional view of a deliberate, organised exploratory voyage by skilled Māori navigators.
+Among Māori viewers, Steele and Goldie's work was less well received.
+It exemplified the theory that the Māori discovery of New Zealand was simply a happenstance; as such it challenged the traditional view of a deliberate, organised exploratory voyage by skilled Māori navigators.
 Oral tradition among Māori made no mention of the dramatic and desperate circumstances shown in the painting.
 The presentation of the arrival of New Zealand by Māori as accidental and by chance was considered to be a fictional creation.

 The painting was duly selected as the winner of the competition and acquired for the Auckland Art Gallery in December.
 It was exhibited in Christchurch in 1900 and even went abroad in 1904, where it was displayed at the Louisiana Purchase Exposition in St. Louis, alongside paintings by Gottfried Lindauer.
 By this time Goldie and Steele had long ended their partnership.
 The Arrival of the Maoris in New Zealand was the basis of Goldie's future reputation in Maori portraiture.
 Steele came to resent Goldie's growing profile and never collaborated with him again, and the pair closed their academy.
 Goldie subsequently set up his own studio on Shortland Street.